hynek/structlog/docs/loggers.rst

 .. warning::

-   You have have to remember to re-initialize your thread local context at the start of each request using ``new()`` (instead of ``bind()``).

-   So in case your application container reuses threads you don't start a new request with the context still filled with the last one.
+   You have have to remember to re-initialize your thread local context at the start of each request using ``new()`` (instead of ``bind()``) so in case your application container reuses threads you don't start a new request with the context still filled with data from the last one.

 Have a look at the :ref:`Flask example <flask-example>` how this works in practice.